 There is also a part of me that not only doesn’t care about the inhabitants of the Middle East but actually wants things to go badly for them.
 When I hear of a group of British Muslims moving to ISIS I am pleased.
 Now they will no longer be receiving welfare paid by British tax payers and they might even get themselves blown up into the bargain!
 It’s nice when people reap the full consequences of their horrible beliefs.
 The world is surely better off without such people so why would I want to save them?
 After all, I believe that there are already too many people in the world so if God were to decide where to start cutting back on our numbers I would prefer he began with the resentful, low IQ followers of a stupid Bronze Age death cult than, say, my charming, clever Japanese students.
 For me it is a tragedy that the world is slowly emptying of Japanese and white Europeans and quickly filling up with Muslims and blacks.

 Yet for those who claim to feel that we are all brothers and sisters and there is no such thing as an enemy, only misunderstandings, I don’t see how non-interventionism is an option for them.
 Would these people have been happy to see Saddam remain in power, continuing to murder and torture his people?
 Would they let the Hutu and Tutsi, Sunni and Shia, Serbs and Bosnians massacre each other without raising a finger?
 Apparently so.
-They are even against sanctions.
-In which case only non-intervention remains or the UN, that corrupt, self-serving, impotent organisation.
-Just so long as the Americans don’t get involved people like Dan Carlin are happy.
+They are even against sanctions which leaves only non-intervention – unless of course you want to call in that corrupt, self-serving, impotent organisation, the UN.